When paired with a protein-rich egg, these slender green spears form the basis of a satisfyingly simple meal with “French country” appeal!

-A basic reality snapped me out of my reverie: I can do that here!
+Then a simple truth snapped me out of my reverie: I can do that here!
 Fertile farmland and bountiful farmer’s markets surround Lancaster County.
-As the days lengthen and plant life erupts once more from the rich soil, there’s hardly a vegetable more anticipated than asparagus.
+As the days lengthen each spring and plant life erupts once more from the rich soil, there’s hardly a vegetable more anticipated than asparagus.

 A light crumbling of crisped prosciutto adds texture and a hint of saltiness.
 It makes the meal seem a bit more substantial, too.
-Bacon may certainly be used instead, or omit the meat entirely for one less step and a nourishing vegetarian option.
+Alternatively, bacon may be used－or omit the meat entirely for one less step and a nourishing vegetarian plate.
+As yet another option, I’ve added a dusting of cheese (freshly shaved Parmesan or asiago are quite nice).

 - Eggs (1-2 per person)